kubevela/kubevela.github.io/docs/getting-started/core-concept.md

 ## Addon

 Addon is where you can freely pull in third-party capability that fulfills your need.
 This relies on the highly scalable design pattern of KubeVela.
 Each Addon will have its own [X-Definition](../platform-engineers/oam/x-definition).

+## Next Step

+- View [Tutorials](../deliver-app/webservice) to look on more of what you can achieve with KubeVela.
+- View [How To guides](../how-to/dashboard/application/create-application) to check out more features.